Chart of stock price performance

 Another approach is to tie payouts to the company’s numerical ranking.
 If the company is first among its peers, the awards pay out at the maximum; the payout is reduced as the company’s ranking falls.

-The last approach is an outperformance model, which is one of Terry’s favorites.
-He explains that in this approach, payouts are tied to the percentage by which the company’s TSR exceeds or falls short of the median.
+The last approach is an outperformance model, in which payouts are tied to the percentage by which the company’s TSR exceeds or falls short of the median.
 For example, the plan might specify that for every 1% (or 100 basis points) that the company exceeds the median TSR of its peers, an additional 5% of the award will vest.

 In a scenario where a company and its peers all have TSRs that are clustered closely together, this ensures that the company doesn’t have a significantly outsized (or undersized) payout for performance that is only marginally better (or worse) than its peers.